ghacks Technology News

 Uninstalling Features In Windows 7

-Microsoft made an announcement the other day on their Engineering Windows 7 blog which mentioned the extension of the feature uninstaller in Windows 7.
-The Windows Features control panel entry allows users to remove – or add – Microsoft programs and Windows components.
-Windows XP and Windows Vista made use of a similar but limited feature.
+Microsoft made an announcement the other day on their Engineering Windows 7 blog which mentioned feature uninstaller improvements in Windows 7.
+The Windows Features control panel entry allows users to remove - or add - Microsoft programs and Windows components.
+Windows XP and Windows Vista operating systems made use of a similar but limited feature.

 The release candidate of Windows 7 on the other hand provides access to additional programs and features that can be disabled or uninstalled by the user.
 Software that has been added are Internet Explorer 8, Windows Media Player, Windows Search, Microsoft .net Framework 3.5.1, the Windows Gadget platform and others.
 This is a major strategy change as Microsoft was previously seen as a company that never removed but always added to their operating systems.